-This is what happens after college.
-For the first time in our lives we don’t have a set schedule.
+This is what happens after you graduate from college.
+For the first time in your life you don’t have a set schedule.
 We don’t have anyone telling us what to do.
 It’s liberating, yet intimidating.

 What should you do after college?
 How do you figure out what you’re going to do for the rest of your life?

 This is the awesome guide to deciding what to do after college with feedback from the experts.
 Don’t worry because you’re not the first person to go through this process.
 There’s no course outline planning out the next four months of your life and that’s okay.

 - Are you supposed to accept the first job that comes your way?

 - Do you just get wasted and enjoy life?

 - Do you find yourself?

 - Do you focus on your debt right away?

 - Do you find yourself a lovely partner and get married ASAP?

 You’re likely totally confused about what to do after college.
 You’re in charge of your life and how you spend your time now.
 You’re also responsible for everything that happens to you now.